ilknarf/ilknarf.github.io/about.markdown

 Language-wise, I'm most comfortable writing Python and Go, but I also have extensive experience writing Javascript and Java, and a solid amount of experience writing C and C++.

-I'm also very familar with Amazon Web Services and provisioning infrastructure-as-code using both CDK/Cloudformation as well as Terraform.
+I'm also very familar with Amazon Web Services and provisioning IaC using both CDK/Cloudformation as well as Terraform.
 I have written CI/CD pipelines using both Drone and Azure DevOps

 In my free time, I have been preparing to take the Certified Kubernetes Administrator exam.